Share on twitter

-Ascension Island would be a vital forward operating base for OPERATION CORPORATE and until the task force had established itself in the South Atlantic was the British forces centre of gravity.
+Ascension Island would be a vital forward operating base for OPERATION CORPORATE and until the task force had established itself in the South Atlantic was the centre of gravity for the British force.
 It was more than halfway to the Falkland Islands (3,750 miles), had a good anchorage and excellent aviation facilities, could be relatively easily secured and importantly, was far from prying eyes.

 Without Ascension, and specifically, Wideawake Airfield, CORPORATE would not have been a success.

-It’s first Falklands-bound visitors, on the 2nd of April 1982, were Sgt’s Macelreavy and Keeping and five other Royal Signals personnel from 1st Signal Group at Tidworth arrived by air with Tactical Satellite Communications and Diplomatic Communications radios for Governor Rex Hunt.
+Its first Falklands-bound visitors, on the 2nd of April 1982, was Sgt’s Macelreavy and Keeping and five other Royal Signals personnel from 1st Signal Group at Tidworth arrived by air with Tactical Satellite Communications and Diplomatic Communications radios for Governor Rex Hunt.
 The surrender stopped any forward travel and they eventually embarked on RFA Fort Austin that was on its way to replenish HMS Endurance.

-On the 7th April, the UK announced its intent to impose a 200-mile military exclusion zone.
+On the 7th of April, the UK announced its intent to impose a 200-mile military exclusion zone.

 Ascension was eventually to perform two main functions;